Jaskaranbir/Agar.io-Clone/README.md

 * **Why use MySQL, JSTL/JSP?**

 They were part of requirements for my project.
 Modular structure allows for easy replacement/removal when required.

+* **Why not use JSON for sending messages?**

+The idea was to keep bandwidth usage minimal (while using simpler methods because of time constraints).
+Hence no JSON.
+Compression wasn't used to keep performance optimal.

 * **Can I use the code from this game in my projects?**